Paralympics organisers tighten virus rules as cases surge

 |

-TOKYO, Japan (AFP)— Tokyo Paralympics organisers said Sunday they were tightening virus rules, including upping testing and further limiting movement, as Japan battles a record wave of infections days before the opening ceremony.
+TOKYO, Japan (AFP) — Tokyo Paralympics organisers said yesterday they were tightening virus rules, including upping testing and further limiting movement, as Japan battles a record wave of infections days before the opening ceremony.

 And Japan has reported more than 25,000 daily cases nationwide in recent days, even with multiple regions including Tokyo under virus states of emergency.